 A recent study by Fox et al. 2010 that reviewed data from these sample plots is one of the few conducted to date to assess carbon stocks in different pools across different forest types.
-This study's results, presented below in Error!
-Reference source not found., provide an early indication of carbon tocks in different forest types in PNG.
+This study's results, presented below, provide an early indication of carbon stocks in different forest types in PNG.